DontTalkJustTravel

 • Fear of hidden intentions

-This story often comes up when talking about isolated roads or strange nighttime encounters.
+This story often comes up when people talk about strange nighttime encounters, long rural drives, or “that road you don’t take late.”

 Spirits of the Colonial Zone (Santo Domingo)

-Santo Domingo is the oldest European city in the Americas, and with that comes ghost stories.
+Santo Domingo is often described as one of the oldest European-founded cities in the Americas, and with that history comes ghost stories.

 Common themes